 - In the bowl of a food processor, pulse together the flour, sugar, and salt until combined.
 Add the shortening and pulse until pea-sized crumbs form.
 Transfer the dough to a large bowl and bring the dough together with a wooden spoon.

 - In a small bowl, whisk together the egg, vinegar, and water.
 Pour over the dough and mix until combined (dough will be sticky).
-Wrap the dough with plastic wrap and chill it in the refrigerator for at least 1 hour before rolling.
+Form the dough into a disc shape and wrap securely with plastic wrap.
+Chill it in the refrigerator for at least 1 hour before rolling.

 Hot Pie